top of page

 With Erythritol

-I've found a variety of monk fruit-erythritol blends and have them listed here.
+Do all monk fruit sweeteners have erythritol?
+No, but most do.
 Despite a highly publicized study in 2023, erythritol remains one of the most popular sweeteners in America.

-Top 5 pros of pure erythritol: "natural," zero-calories, zero effect on blood sugar levels, sugar like-texture, widely available.
+• Top 5 pros of pure erythritol: "natural," zero-calories, zero effect on blood sugar levels, sugar like-texture, widely available.

-Top 5 cons of pure erythritol: Less sweet than sugar, associated with digestive issues, recrystallizes when refrigerated, does not brown or caramelize, creates a cooling (cold) sensation when dissolved in the mouth.
+• Top 5 cons of pure erythritol: Less sweet than sugar, associated with digestive issues, recrystallizes when refrigerated, does not brown or caramelize, creates a cooling (cold) sensation when dissolved in the mouth.

 When blended with monk fruit, erythritol's taste is improved.
 Its sweetness is bumped up.